qiaochen/VeloAE/README.md

     - --adata: path to the Anndata with X_umap, transcriptom, spliced and unspliced mRNA expressions.
     - --device: gpu or cpu.
 Fitting using GPU is much faster than cpu.
     - --model-name: path for storing the trained model.
+      --output: specify the directory for storing fitting results

 - Output:
-    - A trained model with "model-name" in the output folder (default ./).
+    - A trained model with "model-name" in the output folder (default ./, can be specified using arg --output).
-    - A plot showing the training loss curve in the output folder.
+    - A plot showing the training loss curve named as `training_loss.png` in the output folder (default ./, can be specified using arg --output).
-    - A new low-dimensional Anndata instance with default name "projection.h5ad" in the output folder (default ./)
+    - A new low-dimensional Anndata instance with default name "projection.h5ad" in the output folder (default ./, can be specified using arg --output)
     - An uncolored figure showing the low-dimensional velocity field, stored in folder './figures'.

 Use command line help to investigate more arguments.